hmcts/pcs-api/README.md

   docker compose up
 ```

-This will start the API container exposing the application's port `3206`.
+This will start the API container exposing the application's port `3206`, and a database container running on the port
+`5432`.

 In order to test if the application is up, you can call its health endpoint: